tulak/referrals/README.md

 **ReferralsBonus** adds fixed amount to user's account if 5 new users registered using user's **referral token**

+# Design Decisions

+Ruby on Rails, PostgreSQL, RSpec and Graphql was used because of my personal preference.
+The `devise` and `devise-jwt` gems were used for authentication instead of implementing custom authentication method because it is battle tested by the community.

+Two different rewards were identified and implemented as separate service objects.
+Unit and integration tests are used to maintain working functionality of these objects.

+The account balance was implemented using **Transaction** model to support extensibility.

 # API Methods

 The application implements following GraphQL Schema: